 In Pirates of the Caribbean: At World's End, it's revealed part of the duties of the captain of the Flying Dutchman is to escort the souls of those who died at sea to the next world.
 It's also explained that the reason Davy Jones and his crew look like half-man, half-sea-creature hybrids is because he was neglecting this duty.
 Will Turner takes over Jones' duties after Jones is defeated, and the crew instantly return to their human shapes.

-In the His Dark Materials series by Philip Pullman, every person has their own Death, an aspect of their being that guides them through the World of the Dead.
+In the His Dark Materials series, every person has their own Death, an aspect of their being that guides them through the World of the Dead.
 In some universes, as with Daemons, people can see their Death and talk to them throughout their entire life.

 Somewhat unsettling in hindsight, but Peter Pan is said to be one: “At first Mrs. Darling did not know, but after thinking back into her childhood she just remembered a Peter Pan who was said to live with the fairies.
 There were odd stories about him; as that when children died he went part of the way with them, so that they should not be frightened.”